Agbiolab logo

 What do the analyses measure?

-oil.
-Free Acidity is measured as percent (%) free fatty acids
+breakdown of the oil.
+Free Acidity is measured as percent

-expressed as oleic acid, the predominant fatty acid in olive oil.
+predominant fatty acid in olive oil.

-fruit or paste was likely handled improperly.
-Olive oil with high
+that the olive fruit or paste was likely handled improperly.

-peroxide value may not keep well.
-Peroxide is measured by a
+Olive oil with high peroxide value may not keep well.

-quantitative chemical analysis and is expressed as
+and is expressed as milliequivalent of free oxygen per

-milliequivalent of free oxygen per kilogram of oil (meq O2/kg).
+kilogram of oil (meq O2/kg).

 Ultraviolet (UV) absorbency is an indicator of oxidation,